 When I finished Pratt with an MFA, I interned at Hudson River Park Trust.
 At the trust, in addition to my regular park duties, I designed fliers for educational purposes and events.
 While working at HRPT I took night classes at NYU in web and film production.
 I left HRPT to work on a series of freelance projects.
 My first commercial job was for Estée Lauder.

 After a project for the November 2008 presidential election I began working at the Visual Media Center at Columbia University.
 Part of the incentive to work there included free classes.
 I eventually earned a Bachelor of Science degree from Columbia University in Computer Science with a concentration in Computer Vision and Graphics.
-I have have done work for Time Inc, ABC, Showtime Networks and Comcast/NBC Universal.
+I have have done work for Time Inc, ABC, Showtime Networks and Comcast/NBC Universal, USPS and Google.

 Growing up in Baton Rouge, I was the oldest of five children.
 My grandfather worked as an engineer at the Exxon refinery on the Mississippi River.
 I loved LSU sports, watching Shaq Diesel on the basketball court and going to Saturday night games in Tiger Stadium.

 I plan to continue architecting and building applications for web and mobile devices.
 I also write and paint.